cs6-uniwue/Variance-Viewer/documentation/development.md

 Translate
 ---------
-The translater code in [src/main/java/de/uniwue/translate/](https://github.com/cs6-uniwue/Variance-Viewer/tree/master/src/main/java/de/uniwue/translate) is used to read and convert the comparison data from and into different formats, as for example TEI.
+The translator code in [src/main/java/de/uniwue/translate/](https://github.com/cs6-uniwue/Variance-Viewer/tree/master/src/main/java/de/uniwue/translate) is used to read and convert the comparison data from and into different formats, as for example TEI.

 ```
 src/main/java/de/uniwue/translate/